First Contentful Paint

 Getting the First Contentful Paint from the CrUX dataset

-The First Contentful Paint can be read from CrUX dataset through the pagespeed.web.dev, the CrUX API, or through google BigQuery.
+The First Contentful Paint can be read from the CrUX dataset through the pagespeed.web.dev, the CrUX API, or through google BigQuery.

 Measuring the First Contentful Paint through Real User Monitoring (RUM)